Frequently Asked Questions

 No problem.
 Just inform the person responsible for the Double-Degree Program (see here).
 You may continue with your studies in Berlin, and later receive your Master degree form here.

 Yes, you can.
 However, you have to consider that then you will need five semesters to obtain the Master degree.
-The explanation: The French-German Double-Degree Program is designed for a start of the Master program in October.
+Explanation: The French-German Double-Degree Program is designed to begin in October.
 The program in France is offered only on a one-year cycle.

 The last possibility to apply to the Double-Degree Program is after the first semester of the Master Program, before June 30th